 Instructions

-- Add flour, a few cups at a time.
-Continue to add flour until the dough cleans the side of the bowl, as Melissa Richardson so beautifully explains in her books.
+- Add flour a few cups at a time.
+Continue to add flour until the dough cleans the side of the bowl.

 - Allow the dough to culture and rise for 6-12 hours in a covered, non-reactive bowl (like ceramic or glass).
 Remember to allow enough room in the bowl for the dough to expand.